 Universalism: a doctrine whereby all people "go to Heaven when they die”.
 It is a doctrine that presupposes a definition of both salvation and an afterlife.
 In my personal theology, to “be saved”, to “enter the Kingdom of Heaven/God”, or any of those Christian buzz-phrases is closer in meaning “enlightenment” than anything to do with an afterlife.

-I believe in the eternal soul but not necessarily in the individual ego that is attached to the soul during a physical lifetime.
-Rationally, I’m more inclined to subscribe to a reincarnation of soul through multiple lifetimes with different individual egos than the usual Christian story of individual egos/souls in unchanging eternal torment or adulation of the deity.
-So, “to go to Heaven when I die” has a whole different meaning for me now than it did when I was an Evangelical.
 Regardless of what happens to my individual ego after my physical death, I believe that salvation is something that happens in this lifetime.
 I use salvation in its more literary connotation of a transformation from one state of perpetual darkness, closed-mindedness, psychological suffering, or selfishness, to a state of compassion, broad vision, service, and enlightenment.
 Will everyone be saved?
 That is, will everyone move from a state of selfishness and suffering to a state of compassion and service?
 Clearly, one needs only to look around at how many people live and die in a state of selfishness to see that to be untrue.

 Can everyone be saved?
 Is there anyone for whom enlightenment and transformation is not possible?
 In this sense, I believe in a doctrine of universalism.
 I believe everyone has an equal opportunity to be enlightened, to experience grace, to raise his consciousness.
 No one who is willing to commit to the process of transformation will be denied.
 Will everyone notice the many opportunities to experience grace in their day?
 Of course not.
 But everyone, everywhere, everyday has a thousand moments of grace, opportunities to choose compassion over selfishness, and to see manifestations of love and life in the midst of evil and destruction.

 At this point, a doctrine of reincarnation becomes desirable and logical.
 If one’s theology begins with a loving God creating humanity for companionship, then it is only reasonable to believe that such a God would provide endless opportunities for his eternal companions to reach a place where they can have both a knowledge of Good and Evil and the capacity not to be limited by that duality—in other words, to be able to think/feel/be like God.
-A friend recently supported her Christian belief in reincarnation this way: if souls are forever, existing in eternity past and eternity future, why would anyone want to limit them to a single lifetime in which to understand spiritual mysteries?
-That’s like having a child and then if they haven’t got life figured out by age five, you kick them to the street.
+A friend recently supported her Christian belief in reincarnation this way: "if souls are forever, existing in eternity past and eternity future, why would anyone want to limit them to a single lifetime in which to understand spiritual mysteries?
+That’s like having a child and then if they haven’t got life figured out by age five, you kick them to the street."

 Most theories of reincarnation presuppose a continued connection between the soul and the individual ego (to a greater or lesser degree) and hinge on this very concept of many chances to “get it right” as well as the presupposition of a loving (and only loving) God.
 While I have experienced in my visions the immense and total love of God, my reason still convinces me that God is more nuanced than to be only on the Love end of any polarity.
 I am absolutely convinced that every conceivable duality is only a mental construct.
 Each pole of every duality contains and produces its opposite and that the whole meme is a sum greater than its parts.
 Therefore, logically, rationally, I have to accept a God that somehow transcends moral definition of loving or fearful, even transcends a morality and somehow includes loving and fearful.
 The mystery of God, in my personal theology, includes both Love and Fear yet transcends them so completely as to make such distinction all but irrelevant.
 How that can be, of course, is what makes it a mystery.